pandorapanchan34-oss/Jule--/README.md

 - **[Aspidos](https://pandorapanchan34-oss.github.io/aspidos/)** — Lightweight anomaly detection engine
 - **[Aspidos-AI](https://pandorapanchan34-oss.github.io/aspidos-ai/)** — TruthGate layer with cryptographic responsibility

-*Each project is a fragment of Pandora Theory.*
+*This is a fragment of Pandora Theory (Pandora Panchan, 2026).

+Take it if you want.
+Build on it if you can.

+The rest is up to you.
-*Follow the fragments.* 🗺️
+Follow the fragments. * 🗺️
 ---